StockSharp/doc/en/topics/designer.md

 # Designer

-**Designer** is a program that allows you to create trading strategies, test them on history and manage strategies for real trading.
-Designer offers the following ways of creating strategies:
+**Designer** is an application for creating trading strategies, backtesting them on historical data, and managing strategies in live trading.
+Designer supports two ways to create strategies:

-1. [Using visual designer](designer/strategies/using_visual_designer.md), it does not require programming skills.
-The process of creating a strategy is accomplished by combining cubes and connections (lines).
-At the same time, the whole process of work is visually represented.
+1. [Visual Designer](designer/strategies/using_visual_designer.md) does not require programming skills.
+Strategies are built by combining blocks and connecting them with lines, so the full workflow is shown visually.
-2. [Using code](designer/strategies/using_code.md), it is for experienced programmers who prefer to work with the code.
-Strategies written in **C#**, **F#** or **Python** work much faster than strategies written in a visual designer.
-Also, such strategies are not limited in capabilities during creation, and it is possible to write any algorithm, unlike cubes.
-The process of creating the strategy runs directly in **Designer** or the development environment in C\# (the most popular of the development environments is **Microsoft Visual Studio**), using the library for professional development of trading algorithms in **C\#** and [API](api.md).
+2. [Code-based strategies](designer/strategies/using_code.md) are intended for experienced programmers.
+Strategies written in **C#**, **F#**, or **Python** usually run faster than visual strategies and are not limited by the available visual blocks.
+You can write strategies directly in **Designer** or in a C# development environment such as **Microsoft Visual Studio**, using the [API](api.md) library for professional trading algorithm development.

 ![StockSharpTitle 0](../images/stocksharptitle_0.png)